-Additional Learning Support at Barnsley College is here to help you maximise your potential and to progress to the next stage in your career.
+The Additional Learning Support (ALS) team here at College is here to help you maximise your potential and progress to the next stage in your career.

-We offer support on all college sites – in-class, outside of the classroom, with exams and assessments and in the wider college environment.
-This support is to enable you to access all available opportunities and that you enjoy yourself whilst studying at Barnsley College.
-Whatever learning difficulty or disability you may have, we can offer bespoke support to match your individual needs.
+We offer support across all College sites: in-class, outside of the classroom, with exams and assessments and in the wider College environment.
+This support is to enable you to access all the opportunities on offer and ensure you enjoy yourself while studying at Barnsley College.
+Whatever learning difficulty or disability you may have, we will make sure the support is exactly what you need.

-We work in partnership with teaching staff, other internal services and external organisations to provide a person-centred approach.
-The support we offer is regularly reviewed and our aim, where possible, is to guide you towards independence.
-We are a part of the Local Offer.
+We work with teaching staff, other College services and external organisations (such as TIAG, CAMHS, Sensory Impairment Team and Education Psychology Service) to provide a person-centred approach.
+We are also a part of the Local Offer.
+The support we offer is reviewed throughout the year and our aim, where possible, is to guide you towards independence.

 You can contact us on 01226 216 769 or email us at email@example.com.